mikebrady/nqptp/README.md

 Version: 1.1-dev.
 Shared Memory Interface Version: 5.
 ```
 ### Build and Install

+Note that you will need superuser privileges to install, enable and start the daemon.

 ```
 $ git clone https://github.com/mikebrady/nqptp.git
 $ cd nqptp